seanpoyner/intent-graph-generator/README.md

 ## Overview

-The IntentGraph MCP Server v2.0 is designed for **orchestration agents** that need to build agent workflows.
-The orchestration agent provides context in an **Orchestration Card**, and Palmyra generates the complete intent graph.
+The IntentGraph MCP Server v2.1 is designed for **orchestration agents** that need to build agent workflows.
+The orchestration agent provides context in an **Orchestration Card**, and an LLM generates the complete intent graph with intelligent optimizations.

 **Primary Use Cases:**
 - **Microsoft Copilot Studio** - Build complex agent orchestrations